Louis O'Neill (diplomat): White House Fellow

 In 2004, Louis O’Neill was selected to the 2004–2005 class of White House Fellows.

 He was assigned to the State Department as Secretary of State Colin Powell's Special Assistant on Russian Affairs.
 He covered issues of counter-terrorism and counter-narcotics cooperation and also was tasked with special projects, including as the U.S. Expert for the OSCE Fact-Finding Mission to the Occupied Territories Surrounding Nagorno-Karabakh, whose report he co-authored.

 Policy Planning Staff

 Upon completion of the White House Fellowship, O’Neill was asked to stay on at the US State Department in a non-political capacity as a member of the Policy Planning Staff, covering Russia, Ukraine, Belarus, Moldova and the countries of the Caucasus.

 OSCE Ambassador and Head of Mission to Moldova

-In 2006, Louis O’Neill was confirmed by the Belgian Chairman-in-Office of the Organization for Security and Co-operation in Europe as OSCE Ambassador and Head of Mission to Moldova.
+In 2006, O’Neill was confirmed by the Belgian Chairman-in-Office of the Organization for Security and Co-operation in Europe as OSCE Ambassador and Head of Mission to Moldova.